These experiment demonstrations and simulations were designed and programmed by Rob Goldstone

 - Crowd Estimation: Each player first tries to accurately estimate facts about countries on their own, then sees the estimates of others, and can decide whether to use these estimates to modify their own estimate.
 Relevant lab papers: 1 2 3 4 5 6 7 8 9 10.

 - Group Binary Search: A server at Indiana University randomly generates a mystery number.
 Each player submits their own number.
-All of the players’ numbers are added together and compared to the mystery number.
-All of the players are given identical feedback on whether their group’s sum was too low, too high, or just right, and each player decides for themselves whether and how to adjust their number.
+All of the players’ numbers are averaged together and compared to the mystery number.
+All of the players are given identical feedback on whether their group’s average was too low, too high, or just right, and each player decides for themselves whether and how to adjust their number for the next round.
+Your own guess shows up as a thick blue vertical line, everybody else’s guesses show up as red lines, and the group average is a dot (green: too low, red: too high, blue: just right).
 Relevant lab papers: 1 2 3 4 5 6 7

 A demonstration and computational model of binocular rivalry, continuous lag suppression, and 3-D perception via binocular fusion